Skip to main content

 • Do they find value in your work?

-• Do they have negative or positive emotional interest in your program?
+• Do they have emotional interest in your program?

 • What is their current opinion about your work?